arg2009/hangman-evolution/README.md

 ## Requirements

-These requirements assumes you run linux.
+These requirements assumes you run a Debian based linux.

 If you run windows install WSL (Ubuntu) to run Linux on Windows.